Bassel-Bakr/Cmd/README.md

 - Cmd is an open-source library licensed under Apache License, Version 2.0

-- Using this library you will be able to execute bash/shell commands easily in a new thread by default (other than MAIN thread) and get the output in String type.
+- Using this library you will be able to execute bash/shell commands easily and get the output in plain text.

 - You can also convert the output easily using the same library.